 locate email address

-How do I locate my cousin's email address at Cornell?(Too specific; too many words)
+How do I locate my cousin's email address at IU?(Too specific; too many words)

-analysis of social change(Not related to computing or Indiana University)
+analysis of social change(Not related to computing at Indiana University)

 Basics of searching